-Check mysql-connections
+Check mysql-connections¶

-Checks the connection usage rate, the rate of aborted connections and if name resolution is active for new connections on MySQL/MariaDB.
-Logic is taken from MySQLTuner script:mysql_stats(), v1.9.8.
+Checks the connection usage rate, the rate of aborted connections, and whether name resolution is active for new connections on MySQL/MariaDB.
+Provides recommendations when thresholds are exceeded.

-Fact Sheet
+Fact Sheet¶

 Check Plugin Download |